-Siddharth: My primary areas of research are human trafficking and modern slavery, including child labor, forced labor, debt bondage, and organ trafficking.
+Kara: My primary areas of research are human trafficking and modern slavery, including child labor, forced labor, debt bondage, and organ trafficking.
 I have been conducting field research on these issues and gathering extensive first-hand data on victims and their exploiters since the summer of 2000.

 Q: What courses will you be teaching?

-Siddharth: I will be teaching IGA-351, the only course on human trafficking and modern slavery at HKS.
+Kara: I will be teaching IGA-351, the only course on human trafficking and modern slavery at HKS.

 Q: How can the work being done here at HKS help address some of the world’s most significant public policy challenges?

-Siddharth: Research and policy initiatives at HKS, both among faculty and students, have a tremendous potential to effect tangible change on some of the world's most important public policy challenges.
+Kara: Research and policy initiatives at HKS, both among faculty and students, have a tremendous potential to effect tangible change on some of the world's most important public policy challenges.

 The power of HKS, its influence, and the caliber of the minds who walk through its halls are quite unparalleled among policy schools.
 For my part, I hope to continue providing a growing foundation of research and education on the issue of human trafficking for years to come.
 Some of my former students have already gone on to make important contributions on these issues in several countries around the world.